TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 30/Numbers 30.15.md

 ---

-But if he shall make them null and void after that he hath heard them, then he shall bear her iniquity.
+But if he shall make them null and void after that he has heard them, then he shall bear her iniquity."